HOTELS SAKE Bar Hotel ASAKUSA - Why This Tokyo Hotel Gives You a Masu at Check-In

 ConceptTraditional

 In Tokyo's historic Asakusa district, where centuries-old temples meet modern tourist crowds, a new hotel is making check-in considerably more interesting.
-At the Sake Bar Hotel Asakusa, you don't just get handed a plastic key card - you receive a traditional wooden masu cup filled with the day's recommended sake.
+At the SAKE Bar Hotel ASAKUSA, you don't just get handed a plastic key card - you receive a traditional wooden masu cup, which you can fill up to the brink during the sake free-flow period.
 It's the kind of welcome that immediately signals this isn't your average business hotel.

 The 21-room boutique property, established by the century-old Kikkawa Brewery, revolves entirely around Japan's national drink.
 The ground-floor sake bar is exclusively for hotel residents, operating as both afternoon lounge and evening hangout.
 Between 1:30 PM and 5 PM, you can sample different varieties while nibbling on obanzai snacks - perfect if you've arrived early for check-in.
 Come evening (6 PM to 10 PM), the space transforms into a self-service cocktail bar where you can experiment with sake-based concoctions.